icopy-site/awesome-cn/docs/awesome/awesome-open-source-games.md

 - [Freedoom](https://github.com/freedoom/freedoom) - Free software FPS based on the classic Doom engine.
 - [GlPortal](https://github.com/GlPortal/glPortal) - A modern 3D game and engine with portals written in C++.
 - [Ioquake3](https://github.com/ioquake/ioq3) - The free software FPS engine that can be used to play Quake 3, or make your own game.
+- [Nazi Zombies Portable](https://github.com/nzp-team/nzportable) - Call of Duty: Zombies "de-make" powered by various enhanced forks of the Quake engine.
 - [OpenLara](https://github.com/XProger/OpenLara) - Tomb Raider open-source engine.
 - [Openspades](https://github.com/yvt/openspades) - Compatible client of Ace of Spades 0.75.
 - [Red Eclipse](https://github.com/redeclipse) - Fun-filled new take on the first person arena shooter, featuring parkour, impulse boosts, and more.
 - [Unvanquished](https://github.com/Unvanquished/Unvanquished) - Fast-paced, futuristic FPS with RTS elements.
 - [Urban Terror](https://github.com/FrozenSand/UrbanTerror4) - Free multiplayer first person shooter that will run on any Quake III Arena compatible engine.
 - [Warsow](https://github.com/Warsow) - Fast-paced FPS in a futuristic cartoonish world.
+- [Xonotic](https://xonotic.org/) - An addictive arena-style first person shooter with crisp movement and a wide array of weapons.

 ### MMORPG

 - [Meridian 59](https://github.com/Meridian59/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012 - the game is being actively developed by the community.
 - [Stendhal](https://github.com/arianne/stendhal) - Fun friendly and free 2D multiplayer online adventure game with an old school feel.
+- [Veloren](https://veloren.net/) - An action-adventure role-playing game set in a vast fantasy world.

 ### RPG